Arnaud Andrieu

 İstanbul, Turkey

-Since 2012, assignments and personal projects have taken him to El Salvador, Iraq, the West Bank, Turkey, Armenia, Comoros, the USA...
-His pictures have been published by Le Monde, Le Figaro Magazine, L'Express, Libération, Paris Match, L'Obs, Die Zeit, The Guardian, Der Spiegel and more.
-From 2019 to 2021, he worked as a photo editor for Le Monde.
+His pictures have been published by Le Monde, Le Figaro Magazine, L'Express, Libération, Paris Match, L'Obs, Die Zeit, The Guardian, Der Spiegel, and other publications.

 When home, he spends his free time running and typewriting.